Create a unique “HOME” sign using the nautical alphabet and some bold colors of Duck Tape! This is such an easy craft and makes great decor or a gift.

 And, as it turns out, it’s also the perfect show to get inspiration for nautical style and home decor.
 And one thing that really piqued our interest on a recent episode was when one of the characters Cameran bought a housewarming gift for a friend in the form of a nautical alphabet flag:

-The nautical flag signs above are from Bed, Bath & Beyond and very similar to what we saw on the show.
+The nautical flag signs above are from Bed, Bath & Beyond and very similar to what I saw on the show.
 The top sign says “LOVE” and the bottom sign says “HOME” in nautical alphabet flags.